-Bring all your medicines to the hospital.
-After we have reviewed them, we will send them back home.
+home.
 You will not need to take any of your own medicine in the hospital.

 New toiletries

 New or washable slippers and socks

 Prescription eyeglasses (you may not wear contact lenses)

 Pictures of family and friends

 Clean or new bathrobe and lightweight blanket

 Front button pajamas, which provide easier access to your CVC

 Comfortable lounging clothes

 Sturdy walking shoes

 New, soft toothbrush and new toothpaste

 Tablet, computer, cell phone, chargers

 Your ABMT handbook

 Books, magazines, cards, journal, writing utensil

-storage space in your room is limited.
+that storage space in your room is limited.
 Any large suitcases need to be sent home.
-We ask
+We ask you keep surfaces clear as much as possible.
+The room is best cleaned when there is little ter.
+Each room has a HEPA (High Efficiency Particulate Air) filter system that removes germs

-The storage space in your room is limited.
-Any large suitcases need to be sent home.
-We ask that you keep surfaces clear as much as possible.
-The room is best cleaned when there is little clutter.
-Each room has a HEPA (High Efficiency Particulate Air) filter system that removes germs and dust from the air.
+and dust from the air.
 Each room and the hospital unit itself are under positive pressure so that air exits when the door opens.
 This stops outside air from entering your room.